 In light of the continuing conflict in the Ukraine, the fuel prices and raw material costs have remained high.
 This continues to increase costs for the Group.
-The Ukrainian subsidiary is no longer a going concern and its separate financial statements will be prepared on a non-going concern basis.
+A Euroland subsidiary that trades extensively with Ukraine is no longer a going concern and its separate financial statements will be prepared on a non-going concern basis.

 However the Group is expected to continue as a going concern, therefore these interim consolidated financial statements have been prepared on a going concern basis.